fyroc/cfml-electron/README.md

 An example of how to run Lucee (CFML) inside of Electron.

 ## Installation
-To install, you first need to install electron if you haven't already.
+To install, you first need to install NPM if you haven't already.
 This method could also be used for any Node.JS app.

 ### Clone this repo somewhere.